 Once caught purposely hoodwinking environmentally conscious shoppers with their “sustainable,” recycled-tube, paper towel rolls, Walmart reportedly diverted 81 percent of unsold products, packaging and other waste materials from ending up in landfills last year and recycled more than 430 million pounds of plastic film and rigid plastics globally.

-The retail chain currently has more than 460 renewable energy systems installed at their stores, clubs and distribution facilities worldwide.
+The retail chain currently has more than 460 renewable energy systems installed at its stores, clubs and distribution facilities worldwide.
 These onsite clean energy systems, which include solar and fuel cells, provide direct power and heat to Walmart’s buildings.

 In June 2019, Walmart announced an agreement with US Solar to subscribe to 36 of the company’s Minnesota-based community solar gardens.
 With the first solar gardens already constructed, next year’s targeted completion will generate enough clean, renewable energy to provide energy savings for Walmart locations in 13 separate state counties.

-Now on track to reduce 1 billion metric tons of emissions from global supply chains by 2030, the big box retailer has committed itself to supplying its global operations with 50 percent renewable energy by 2025, on the path to 100percent renewable energy by mid-century.
+Now on track to reduce 1 billion metric tons of emissions from global supply chains by 2030, the big-box retailer has committed itself to supplying its global operations with 50 percent renewable energy by 2025, on the path to 100percent renewable energy by mid-century.

-“We’re engaged in efforts to source responsibly, create economic opportunity for retail associates and people working in supply chains, take action on climate change, and help improve sustainability of the products we sell,” Kathleen McLaughlin, Walmart’s chief sustainability officer said in a company statement.
+“We’re engaged in efforts to source responsibly, create economic opportunity for retail associates and people working in supply chains, take action on climate change, and help improve the sustainability of the products we sell,” Kathleen McLaughlin, Walmart’s chief sustainability officer said in a company statement.

-“We believe business exists to serve society, and that when business engages to be part of the solution not only can we help accelerate progress in the world, we make our business better, too.”
+“We believe business exists to serve society, and that when a business engages to be part of the solution not only can we help accelerate progress in the world, we make our business better, too.”